-This section describes how to install the Driver libraries.
+This explains how to install the driver library.

-Before installing the hardware on the PC, install the driver library from the bundled disk provided with the board.
+Before installing the hardware on the PC, install the driver library from the API-PAC(W32) disk provided with the board.

 The following description assumes the operating system as Windows XP.
 Although some user interfaces are different depending on the OS used, the basic procedure is the same.